castogio/castogio.github.io/content/personal_intro.md

 I spend most of my time working out, going for walks, reading technical books, or writing my own video games and utility programs in Python.

-I created this blog to share tips and tricks when troubleshooting, avoiding some common pitfalls, while heavily relying on network programmability and automation which have greatly simplified my day-to-day.
+I created this blog to share tips and tricks when troubleshooting, keeping track of what I learnt, exploring research topics and experimenting with network programmability.

 ## Contacts